The approvals process for non-CTIMP modifications (amendments)

-From 28 April 2026, changes to all approved studies will no longer be called 'amendments'.
-Instead, they'll be referred to as 'modifications'.
+Changes to all approved studies are no longer called 'amendments'.
+Instead, they are referred to as 'modifications'.

 To familiarise yourself with the different type of modifications, we recommend you first read the update to 'amendment' terminology for non-CTIMPs guidance which details the changes.